-Surfshark allows unlimited device connections simultaneously in Canada, covering all your devices.
+Surfshark allows unlimited device connections simultaneously, covering all your devices.
 Its fast servers in ensure buffer-free browsing and streaming content worldwide.
 While testing Surfshark speed on a router, we received a download speed of 81.32 Mbps and an upload speed of 76.12 Mbps on a 100 Mbps internet connection.

 With Surfshark’s camouflage mode, your devices are unidentifiable and anonymous.
 Even your ISP can’t sense your VPN usage.
 The kill switch feature retains the privacy of all your devices connected to the router VPN by masking your identity immediately after the connection drops.